 Just deposit 10% money every month and forget that you have deposited anything in the post.

 Patel – What difference it will make if you deposit this much amount in the account?

-Vaniya – I never ask any money from them as I am getting a pension of Rs.20000 every month.
+Vaniya – I never ask for any money from them as I am getting a pension of Rs.20000 every month.
 I generally withdraw Rs.5000 from my pension.
-I take my grandson to play area and garden every Sunday.
+I take my grandson to the play area and garden every Sunday.